Daihatsu Move: International markets

-In Malaysia, Perodua manufactures a version of the Move called the Kenari.
+In Malaysia, Perodua manufactured a version of the Move called the Kenari.

 In China, the FAW Tianjin joint venture between First Automotive Works and Toyota produces a petrol and electrical version of the Move.
 The electric version was exported to the US as the Miles ZX40.

 The first two generation Moves were also exported to Europe, where they also went by the Japanese market name.
-Due to poor sales, Daihatsu did not export the third or fourth-generation Moves to Europe after the brand's departure from the continent, making it strictly a Japanese domestic market model.
+Due to relatively poor sales, Daihatsu did not export the third and succeeding generations Moves to Europe as the brand departed from the continent, making it strictly a Japanese domestic market model.